phimisci/verifybibtex-os/README.md

 4. Checks if incollection has "date", "year", or "pubstate" field.
 5. Checks if a field is entirely wrapped in curly braces (critical) or has many curly braces (warning).
 6. Checks if an author or editor field includes "et al" or "and others" (warning).
-7. Checks if every fields correctly ends with a comma.
-8. Checks if several characters, such as "&", "%", and "\#", are escaped.

 # About
 This application was developed by Thomas Jurczyk (thomjur on GitHub) for the journal [Philosophy and the Mind Sciences](https://philosophymindscience.org/) as part of a project funded by the German Research Foundation (DFG).